pantheon-systems/documentation/source/content/guides/drupal-latest/drupal-latest-hosted-createdashboard-set8/03-prepare.md

 <Alert title="Note"  type="info" >

-Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for upgrade to Drupal 9.
+Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for upgrade to drupal:latest.

 </Alert>